1934–35 Panhellenic Championship

 The fixtures of the 2 groups ended with Ethnikos Piraeus and Aris emerging first, respectively.
 However, the final phase of the championship did not take place and consequently there was no champion.
 According to the announcement of the event, in the final phase, the first two of each group qualified, namely Ethnikos, Panathinaikos, Aris and Iraklis.
 There was a delay due to a request from Olympiacos, which had tied with the first two in the South group and asked, as the holder of the previous 1933–34 championship, to participate as well.
 Finally, the request was rejected and in mid-June the Championship Committee of the HFF announced the program of the final phase starting on 16/06 and ending on 21/07/1935.
 However, its holding was postponed and then canceled.
 The point system was: Win: 2 points – Draw: 1 point – Loss: 0 points.

 Qualification round

 Athens Football Clubs Association

-The Athenian championship started in October 21, 1934 and it was suspended in November 18, with the completion of only 6 games.
-The suspension of the regional championships of Athens, Piraeus and Thessaloniki was decided for the National team to participate in the Balkan Cup, which was organized by the HFF and was held at Apostolos Nikolaidis Stadium.
+The Athenian championship started in 21 October 1934 and it was suspended in November 18, with the completion of only 6 games.
+The suspension of the regional championships of Athens, Piraeus and Thessaloniki was decided for the national team to participate in the Balkan Cup, which was organized by the HFF and was held at Leoforos Alexandras Stadium.
 So this season no one was declared Athenian champion.